 “An additional 37.5% of people showed no decline in cognition during those 40 weeks,” Ornish stated.
 “Thus, over 83% of patients improved or maintained their cognition during the five-month program.”

-“Our study complements these findings by showing, for the first time, that more intensive lifestyle changes may often stop or even begin to reverse the decline in cognition in many of those who already have Alzheimer’s disease, and these improvements often continue over a longer period of time,” Ornish instructed NCS.
+“Our study complements these findings by showing, for the first time, that more intensive lifestyle changes may often stop or even begin to reverse the decline in cognition in many of those who already have Alzheimer’s disease, and these improvements often continue over a longer period of time,” Ornish informed NCS.

 ‘Eat well, move more, stress less and love more’

-The US Centers for Medicare and Medicaid Services, or CMS, declared in 2010 that Ornish’s program for reversing coronary heart illness was an “intensive cardiac rehabilitation” and that it could be eligible for reimbursement underneath Medicare.
+The US Centers for Medicare and Medicaid Services, or CMS, declared in 2010 that Ornish’s program for reversing coronary heart illness was an “intensive cardiac rehabilitation” and that it will be eligible for reimbursement underneath Medicare.

 “There was a statistically significant dose-response relationship between the degree of adherence to our lifestyle changes and the degree of improvement we saw on measures of cognition,” Ornish stated.